oplS16projects/Small-Business-Simulator---Sridhar-Rangan-and-Behailu-Tekletsadik/README.md

 Sridhar: At some point, we may decide on using some external images to make the window with results more professional.

 ### Deliverable and Demonstration
-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?
-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.

 In the end, we will have a program that can accurately analyze specific business information in the database.
 The program will have an output window with all the analysis completed.